-- Water is available for all students throughout the day for free from a drinks fountains located outside the Crosshill entrance door or by providing your own named water bottle which your child will fill and store in class.
+- Water is available for all students throughout the day for free by providing your own named water bottle which your child will fill and store in class.

 - Juices, bottled water, and hot drinks are available to buy from the school restaurant.

 - High-sugar and energy drinks are banned at Crosshill School.

 Please DO NOT send nuts into school as a snack or as part of a packed lunch; We have a number of students who suffer from severe nut allergies and having nuts in school could make them very ill.